William Heirens: Frances Brown

 On December 10, 1945, Frances Brown was discovered in her apartment with a knife lodged in her neck and bullet wound to the head.
-Nothing was taken, but a message was written in lipstick on the wall: "For heAVens SAKe cAtch me BeFore I Kill More I cAnnot control MyselF."
+Nothing was taken, but a message was written in lipstick on the wall: "For heavenS SAKe catch me beFore I Kill More I cannot control myself."

 Police found a bloody fingerprint smudge on the doorjamb of the entrance door.
-A witness heard gunshots around 4 a.m., and the building's night clerk said that a nervous-looking man of 35 to 40 years old and weighing 140 pounds, exited the elevator and left the building around that time.
+A witness heard gunshots around 4 a.m., and the building's night clerk said that a nervous-looking man of 35 to 40 years old and weighing 140 lb exited the elevator and left the building around that time.
 At one point, Chicago police announced that they had reason to believe that the killer was a woman.